grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 ## Timing is the Root Problem ##

-It must be stressed that the _impossibility of ordering by time_ was the unsolved problem that precluded a decentralized ledger from ever being possible until Satoshi Nakamoto invented a solution.
+It must be stressed that the _impossibility of associating events with points in time_ in distributed systems was the unsolved problem that precluded a decentralized ledger from ever being possible until Satoshi Nakamoto invented a solution.
 There are many other technical details that play into the blockchain, but timing is fundamental and paramount.